 See the links below for some suitable recommendations:

-Those looking for something a bit might want to try some sites around Capel Curig, which include Garth Farm, Gwern Gof Uchaf, Gwern Gôf Isaf Farm and Dolgam.
+Those looking for something a bit wilder might want to try some sites around Capel Curig, which include Garth Farm, Gwern Gof Uchaf, Gwern Gôf Isaf Farm and Dolgam.
 The latter is an excellent base if you plan to walk/climb Snowdon from Pen-y-Pass.

 There is an almost unprecedented number of hostels surrounding the mountain that are located wonderfully close to Snowdon’s main trailheads.
 YHA Pen y Pass is the best placed of these and is located right at the start of the PYG Track, Miner’s Track and Snowdon Horseshoe routes.
 YHA Capel Curig is a little further away but has the advantage of being close to a number of shops and pubs.
 YHA Snowdon Ranger is, funnily enough, very close to the start of the Snowdon Ranger Path, and YHA Bryn Gwynant is very close to the start of the Watkin Path.
 The Plas y Brenin National Mountain Centre in Capel Curig also has a bunk house, and has its own indoor climbing wall if you’re still feeling energetic after your day on the mountain.
 My personal recommendation is the bunkhouse above the aforementioned Pete's Eats in Llanberis, a café that is a true icon of Snowdonia’s climbing scene.